Payroll Outsourcing Market Size and Share

 Payroll Outsourcing Market Analysis by Mordor Intelligence

-The payroll outsourcing market reached a value of USD 12.44 billion in 2025 and is on track to hit USD 16.87 billion by 2030, growing at a 6.27% CAGR over the forecast window.
+The payroll outsourcing market was valued at USD 12.44 billion in 2025 and estimated to grow from USD 13.21 billion in 2026 to reach USD 17.83 billion by 2031, at a CAGR of 6.19% during the forecast period (2026-2031).
 This momentum comes from organizations seeking relief from escalating compliance obligations, the spread of remote work, and the steady pivot toward cloud-native human-capital platforms.
 Rising expectations for real-time analytics, seamless time-tracking, and error-free tax filing keep technology spending elevated, while scale economies allow providers to price services competitively.
 Vendors that combine AI-driven anomaly detection with localized regulatory expertise are widening their addressable base across sectors and company sizes.
 At the same time, mergers among global and regional specialists indicate that the payroll outsourcing market is entering a phase where platform breadth matters as much as price.
 [1]U.S. Department of the Interior, “Tax Changes Implemented Pay Period 2025-03,” ibc.doi.gov

 Key Report Takeaways